40+ Wickedly Fun Halloween Cupcakes

 Your Halloween baking isn't complete until you've made cupcakes that can be enjoyed for Halloween and throughout the fall season.
 Celebrate the harvest with seven seasonal treats, decorated to look like cute pumpkins, spooky graveyards, and even corncobs.

 You can pick from a variety of Halloween cupcake recipes for the base of this dessert—the real magic comes from the ghostly design on top.
 Marshmallow creme is the secret behind this spooky Halloween treat, and the orange frosting on the cupcake helps make the spooky ghoul pop.

 Peeking Monster Cupcake

-This frightful cupcake is sure to be a monster hit at your Halloween get-together.
-Big eyes and spiky hair transform a plain cupcake into a special All Hallow's Eve treat.
+This spooky cupcake is sure to be a monster hit as Halloween treats for a party.
+Big eyes and spiky hair (made from rainbow candy corn) transform a plain cupcake into a special Halloween dessert.

 Blue Monster Cupcake

-This goofy and spooky blue Halloween cupcake is as fun to make as it is to eat.
+If you're in the mood to decorate, this monster Halloween cupcake recipe is a great afternoon project for you and your little helpers.
+This goofy and spooky blue cupcake is as much fun to make as it is to eat.